 Code Conventions

-Universal meta-conventions: naming, file structure, code organization.
-Rules that apply regardless of language or framework.
+Universal coding principles and meta-conventions: how to write clean, secure, and robust code regardless of language or framework.
+Covers naming, file structure, organization, and active quality principles.
 Tech-specific conventions live in their respective skills.

 When to Use